tannonk/llm_inference/README.md

 pip install -e .
 cd ../..

-# NOTE: for efficient inference, we use 8bit quantization with bitsandbytes.
+# for efficient inference, we use 8bit quantization with bitsandbytes.
-# This requires Turing or Ampere GPUs (RTX 20s, RTX 30s, A40-A100, T4+)
+# NOTE: This requires Turing or Ampere GPUs (RTX 20s, RTX 30s, A40-A100, T4+)
-# install bitsandbytes from source
+# NOTE: The version used was 0.37.0, which we had to install from source.
+More recent versions can simply be installed with pip install bitsandbytes, but these have not been tested for compatibility.
 git clone https://github.com/TimDettmers/bitsandbytes.git installs/bitsandbytes
 cd installs/bitsandbytes
+git reset --hard 0f5c394 # v0.37.0
 CUDA_VERSION=116 make cuda11x
 python setup.py install
 cd ../..